gillohner/dezentralschweiz_bot/README.md

 - **Delete Meetup**: Send a NIP-09 event if you need to delete the meetup again.
   - **Admin Approval**: Suggested NIP-09 events are sent to admins for approval before being published.
 - **Community Links**: Use the `/links` command to view important community resources and links.
+- **Calendar Event Requests**: Automatically listen for NIP-52 calendar events requesting to be added to calendars and send them to admins for approval.
 - **Shitcoin Alarm**: Mention a shitcoin and find out what happens.
 - **Tracking link cleaner**: Clean up tracking links and display nitter-links for twitter posts.
 - **Welcome-Messages**: Send welcome messages in predefined chat-groups.